Typesetting a community school homepage

-Note: Alternatively, you could use a site like JSBin or Thimble to do your assessment.
+Alternatively, you could use a site like JSBin or Glitch to do your assessment.
 You could paste the HTML and fill in the CSS into one of these online editors, and use this URL to point the background image.
 If the online editor you are using doesn't have a separate CSS panel, feel free to put it in a

 <style> element in the head of the document.

 You have been provided with some raw HTML for the homepage of an imaginary community college, plus some CSS that styles the page into a three column layout and provides some other rudimentary styling.
 You are to write your CSS additions below the comment at the bottom of the CSS file, to make sure it is easy to mark the bits you have done.
 Don't worry if some of the selectors are repetitious; we'll let you off in this instance.

 - First of all, download a couple of free-to-use fonts.
 Because this is a college, the fonts should be chosen to give the page a fairly serious, formal, trustworthy feel — a serif site-wide font for the general text body, coupled with sans-serif or slab serif for the headings might be nice.

 - Use a suitable service to generate bulletproof